 - Ideally 71 C internal temperature (if you have a meat thermometer).

-- I cover mine in silver foil and a couple of clean tea towels to rest.
+- If I'm serving more or less straight away then I cover mine in silver foil and a couple of clean tea towels to rest.

 - Decant the liquid into a saucepan from the slow cooker pot.